Oesophageal Cancer in Sydney

 Postoperative Care Plan

 Patient will need to see Dr Kuzinkovas at 3-6 weeks post-operatively to check on you progress.
-Further, Dr Kuzinkovas will discuss your follow-up plan
+Further, Dr Kuzinkovas will discuss your follow-up plan.
+Your Care plan will involve:

 - regular appointments every 1-3 years